phukeo/SCRAMBLE/README.md

 * Here; Vbgl = -100 V, and Vbgh = +100 V.
 * The independent variable is swept such that the following points are evaluated:
 	* [-100, -99, -98 , ..., +98, +99, +100, +100, +99, +98,..., -98, -99, -100]
+* There are a total of 402 points, 201 for the forward and 201 for the reverse.
-* Note that +100 is evaluated twice.
+* Note that all points (including +100) are evaluated twice.

 ### 2 - Data Saving Conventions